frankchen07/writing/posts/map of content (jiujitsu).md

 Here, I post concepts that have helped me through my continuing jiujitsu journey.
 I revisit these at different points and it almost always brings new perspective to my game and my life.
 I will be constantly adding and rebuilding these, so check back if you're interested.

-At my primary gym (10th Planet San Mateo), we have in effect what we call a "burrito tax".
-If you're sparring with your partner and you get caught or catch someone with a [twister submission](https://www.youtube.com/watch?v=eYZJ3EoSzj8&t=103s), the guy or gal who taps owes their opponent a burrito.
-Oh and also, wrist locks are tacos.
-Here are my current debts:

-- Alan - 🌯🌯🌮
-- Adam - 🌯🌯🌯🌯
-- 10p Dennis - 🌯🌯
-- CTA Dennis - 🌯
-- Marangoni - 🌯

 #### jiujitsu as a whole

 What are we ultimately doing in jiujitsu?